ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X2_1793423``: This applies erratum 1793423 workaround to Cortex-X2
    CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.

+- ``ERRATA_X2_1863568``: This applies erratum 1863568 workaround to Cortex-X2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_X2_1901946``: This applies errata 1901946 workaround to Cortex-X2
    CPU.
 This needs to be enabled only for r1p0, it is fixed in r2p0.